w3f/Grants-Program/applications/paraport_m1.md

 ### Overview

-**ParaPort** is an SDK product designed to simplify and automate cross-chain actions in the Polkadot ecosystem.
-Its primary goal is to provide a seamless user experience when transferring tokens between parachains, automatically handling all the complex steps of Polkadot's bridging mechanism (XCM teleports) alongside the user's intended transaction.
-Inspired by its initial success as an internal solution within [KodaDot](https://kodadot.xyz/) for minting NFTs on AssetHub, ParaPort has grown into a robust, standalone framework ready to be integrated by a wide variety of applications in the Polkadot ecosystem.
+**ParaPort** is an embedded auto-teleport solution designed to simplify cross-chain transactions in the Polkadot ecosystem.
+Its primary function is to detect when users need tokens on different parachains and seamlessly handle the entire teleportation process alongside the user's intended action with minimal additional friction.
+Originally developed as an internal feature within [KodaDot](https://kodadot.xyz/) for minting NFTs on AssetHub, ParaPort has evolved into a comprehensive plug-and-play integration that any application in the Polkadot ecosystem can implement, bridging the gap between complex XCM mechanisms and intuitive user experiences without requiring extensive technical knowledge from developers or users.

 ParaPort is based on the academic research paper ["Protocol for Unifying Cross-Chain Liquidity on Polkadot" (Valaštín et al., 2024)](https://www.frontiersin.org/journals/blockchain/articles/10.3389/fbloc.2024.1413840/full).
-The SDK implements *ParaSpell*, an intelligent XCM library the most efficient way for moving tokens between chains.
+The building blocks implement *ParaSpell*, an intelligent XCM library, the most efficient way for moving tokens between chains.
 As a result, developers no longer need to manually build or maintain complicated cross-chain logic, and users no longer need to guess how many tokens to bridge or which route to use.

 **Key Features of ParaPort include:**